 After Road Lottery, the park road remains open to Teklanika River (Mile 30) for all private vehicle traffic as long as conditions allow.
 Once snow falls, the road is only plowed to Park Headquarters (Mile 3).
-Snow and ice are possible throughout September, however, so feel free to contact us for weather and road information before journeying to the park.
+Snow and ice are possible throughout September, however, so check current conditions and feel free to contact us for weather and road information before journeying to the park.

 What to Do in the Fall

 In fall, there are no guided activities within the park.
 However, trails are accessible from the Winter Visitor Center for day-hiking, and backcountry permits can be acquired there for overnight trips.
 Learn more about hiking in Denali.

 If snow hasn't fallen heavily, you can drive up to 30 miles into the park, to a place called Teklanika River.
 Once snow starts piling up, we only plow the park's sole road for 3 miles, from the park entrance to Park Headquarters.
 When the road isn't closed due to snow, you may drive it any time of the day or night.
 A late trip out can be a great way to look for aurora borealis!
 The only restriction is on camping (see below for your camping/backpacking options).

 Stop by the Winter Visitor Center (inside the Murie Science and Learning Center) at mile 1.4 on the park road, open 9:30 am to 5 pm daily.
 The facility is closed on major holidays.
 Check our event calendar to see if any ranger-led programs might be available.

 Where to Stay in the Fall